zammad/zammad-org/src/en/documentation/use/advanced-features.md

 - You can refer to other tickets as a checklist item by using its hook and number in the item text (e.g.
   `Ticket#123456`).
 Such items can't be checked manually, they reflect the state of the referred ticket.
   ::: tip
-  Fetch the ticket hook and number by going to the desired ticket and either use the copy button in the header or use the keyboard shortcut [[.]].
+  Fetch the ticket hook and number by going to the desired ticket and either use the copy button ::c:: in the header or use the keyboard shortcut [[.]].
 Then you can paste it in the checklist you want to have it included.
   :::
 - Zammad automatically checks if all checklist items are completed.
 The check is performed when you set a ticket to "closed".
 If not all items are completed, Zammad will prompt you to either work on the remaining tasks and keep the